Want to break into UX writing?

 Hey, I’m Susan

-Finding this new career thing a bit terrifying?
+Finding this breaking-into-UX-writing thing a bit overwhelming?
 Believe me, friend, I’ve been where you are now.

-When I got my lucky break in UX writing with a big eCommerce brand, I thought I had it made.
+When I got my lucky break in a big eCommerce brand, I thought I had it made.

 Then came the tricky part.